Ohio man held on murder, kidnapping charges

-CLEVELAND An Ohio man was held on $1 million bond on Friday after being charged with kidnapping and murder in connection with the discovery of two bodies by police earlier this week.
+CLEVELAND (Reuters) - An Ohio man was held on $1 million bond on Friday after being charged with kidnapping and murder in connection with the discovery of two bodies by police earlier this week.

 Prosecutors said Shawn Grate, a 40 year-old homeless man, took a woman on Sunday “against her will for the purpose of engaging in sexual activity” and held her in a vacant home in Ashland, Ohio, 80 miles (129 km) north of Columbus.